 For example, the notion of mining a comedic moment until it’s completely exhausted and trusting that another will appear immediately thereafter.

-IF YOU HAVE no interest in Shakespeare or his clowns, understand that this class uses those characters as a backdrop specifically to help the actor engage risk reflexively not only in these characters but at any time onstage, in front of the camera, in the voiceover booth, and in one's own self-generated material.
+IF YOU HAVE no interest in Shakespeare or his clowns, understand first that we'll be working directly with those characters quite briefly.
+Secondly, that this class uses his clowns as a backdrop specifically to help the artist engage risk reflexively not only in these characters but at any time onstage, in front of the camera, in the audition room, in the voiceover booth, and in one's own self-generated material.
 In my experience, anywhere where risk, surprise, and fearlessness are prized, this work will have a place.

 SOUND INTERESTING?
 Fun?
-If so, then you're probably made of high-grade rock and roll fibers and understand some secrets of the universe.
-If you answered no, chances are you're a nefarious agent of chaos.
-Which means that you should lighten up and take the class.
+Great, then there's no small degree of badassery in you.
+If you answered no, it's possible you're some sort of agent of un-funnery.
+Which means you should lighten up and take the class.

 The cost of this class is $500 for two 8